-Project Leader: Professor Peter Meier, University of Technology, Sydney
+Project Leader: Professor Peter Meier, Faculty of Science, University of Technology, Sydney

 This project focused on scaling-up existing WIL activities within the Faculty of Science at the University of Technology, Sydney (UTS) to: